Universal Credit childcare costs | Eligibility

 If you already get benefits or tax credits, find out if you’ll be better off before you or your partner claim Universal Credit.
 If you apply for Universal Credit those benefits might end and you will not be able to apply for them again.

-If you need help with your application, you can receive free support from trained advisers at Citizens Advice to make a Universal Credit claim.
+You can receive free support from trained advisers at Citizens Advice, if you need help with making a Universal Credit application.